EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 Frequently asked questions

 Regulatory limits are set around acute, single-device exposure scenarios.
-A laptop emitting 10 to 200 milligauss at lap level, used for eight hours a day in combination with a router, monitor, phone, and Bluetooth peripherals, represents a cumulative daily exposure that those limits were never designed to assess.
-The total electromagnetic environment you sit in for 40-plus hours a week is the relevant measure, not whether any single device exceeds an individual threshold.
+A laptop used for eight hours a day in combination with a router, monitor, phone, and Bluetooth peripherals represents a cumulative daily exposure that those limits were never designed to assess.
+The total electromagnetic environment you sit in for 40-plus hours a week is the relevant measure, not whether any single device exceeds an individual threshold in isolation.

 Where should I position my WiFi router in a home office?

 Position your WiFi router as far from your primary working position as practical signal strength allows.
 The opposite side of the room at minimum, an adjacent room ideally.
 Every additional metre of distance substantially reduces your radiofrequency exposure from a continuously broadcasting router.
-Combine relocation with the Aulterra Whole House USB for neutralisation of remaining emissions.
+Combine relocation with a Neutralizer Disc on the router and the Aulterra Whole House USB plugged into a wall outlet via a USB adaptor for neutralisation of remaining emissions.

 I have multiple devices running simultaneously.
 Does that multiply the risk?